Anxiety and Depression

 Anxiety

 Anxiety can take many forms, including generalized anxiety, social anxiety, panic attacks, and phobias.
 All of these impact brain function and increase cortisol, the stress hormone that heightens alertness and tension.
-This causes symptoms like restlessness, racing thoughts, difficulty concentrating, and physical discomfort like headaches or stomach pain.
+This can cause symptoms such as restlessness, racing thoughts, difficulty concentrating, and physical discomfort, such as headaches or stomach pain.
 Some cultures are more vulnerable to anxiety from systemic stressors, intergenerational trauma, and cultural expectations.
 For them, addressing anxiety is an essential element for dealing with their lived experiences and identity.

 Depression

 Depression can manifest in different ways, including major depressive disorder and persistent depressive disorder.
-You can also have situational depression from grief or crisis and Seasonal Affective Disorder (SAD).
+You can also have situational depression from grief or crisis, and Seasonal Affective Disorder (SAD).
 All of these alter neurotransmitter levels in your brain, which affect your mood, energy, and motivation.
-Increased stress hormones like cortisol contribute to fatigue, feelings of hopelessness and difficulty concentrating.
+Increased stress hormones, such as cortisol, contribute to fatigue, feelings of hopelessness, and difficulty concentrating.
 You can also experience physical symptoms like changes in appetite or sleep patterns.

 Just like anxiety, people from some cultures are more vulnerable to depression.
 Systemic barriers, intergenerational trauma, and societal pressures can discourage them from seeking mental health support.
-However, culturally responsive care can offer you an effective pathway to healing and recovery.
+However, culturally responsive care can offer you a practical pathway to healing and recovery.

 Other Common Mental Health Disorders